New Malden: Description

+Politics

+New Malden is mostly part of the Kingston and Surbiton constituency for elections to the House of Commons of the United Kingdom.

+New Malden is part of the New Malden Village ward for elections to Kingston upon Thames London Borough Council.

 Demographics

 Korean community

-The Royal Borough of Kingston upon Thames has one of the largest expatriate communities of South Koreans in Europe, and is said to be one of the most densely populated areas of Koreans outside South Korea.
+The Royal Borough of Kingston upon Thames has a large expatriate communities of South Koreans in Europe.
 According to different sources, as of 2014 there were about 10,000 ethnic Koreans in New Malden proper, and as of the same year the Korean population in the area around New Malden is around 20,000, including about 600 originating from North Korea, giving it the largest group of North Koreans in Europe.
-In the 2001 census, some small areas of New Malden had "Other Asian" (i.e., other than of Indian sub-continental origin, which also included Chinese) populations of "over 25%", though no whole ward reached over 20%.
+In the 2001 census, some small areas of New Malden had "Other Asian" (i.e., not Indian, Pakistani, Bangladeshi, or Chinese) populations of "over 25%", though no whole ward reached over 20%.
 Many of the Koreans living in New Malden work for Korean companies, and they are either permanently settled and formerly expatriate, or they are still expatriates.
+According to some journalists, it is often referred as 'Korea Town' or 'Little Korea'.

 The New Malden area has Korean language churches and nursery schools as well as restaurants and shops with Korean clientele.
 New Malden functions as the shopping and cultural centre for a Korean population spread more widely across South-West London and the neighbouring counties.
 The area has Korean supermarkets, about 20 Korean restaurants and cafes, including those serving bulgogi.
 It also has a noraebang (Karaoke bar), and many other shops.
 The Korean language is visible on several shop signs.
 The original Embassy of South Korea was in New Malden, before moving to 60 Buckingham Gate in Westminster.

 Some factors cited in The Daily Telegraph as reasons why the Korean community formed in New Malden included a 1950s joint venture partnership between a chaebol and Racal Avionics (formerly Decca), Lord Chancellor's Walk in Coombe Lane West previously serving as the residence of the Ambassador of South Korea to the United Kingdom, and Samsung Electronics having its UK offices in New Malden until they moved to their current location in Chertsey, Surrey in 2005.
 Many Koreans settled in New Malden in the 1970s due to the ambassador's location.